hbctraining/DGE_workshop_salmon/lessons/04_DGE_DESeq2_analysis.md

 **This shrinkage method is particularly important to reduce false positives in the differential expression analysis.** Genes with low dispersion estimates are shrunken towards the curve, and the more accurate, higher shrunken values are output for fitting of the model and differential expression testing.

-Dispersion estimates that are slightly above the curve are also shrunk toward the curve for better dispersion estimation; however, genes with extremely high dispersion values are not.
+Dispersion estimates that are slightly above the curve are also shrunk toward the curve for better dispersion estimation; however, genes with **extremely high dispersion values are not**.
 This is due to the likelihood that the gene does not follow the modeling assumptions and has higher variability than others for biological or technical reasons [[1](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8)].
 Shrinking the values toward the curve could result in false positives, so these values are not shrunken.
 These genes are shown surrounded by blue circles below.

 <img src="../img/deseq_dispersion2.png" width="600">